Sims Bayou Greenway

 Hillcroft Ave. to Heatherbrook Dr.

 On June 8, 2017, Houston Parks Board, Mayor Sylvester Turner, the Houston Parks and Recreation Department, Council Member Larry Green, District K, and County Commissioner Rodney Ellis celebrated the opening of this segment of Sims Bayou Greenway with a ribbon cutting ceremony.

 Scott St. to Martin Luther King, Jr. Blvd.

-We are replacing the trail from Martin Luther King, Jr. Blvd. to Scott St. as part of Houston Parks Board's Bayou Greenways Maintenance efforts.
-Construction began January 2017 and is expected to be finished in spring 2017.
+We replaced the trail from Martin Luther King, Jr. Blvd. to Scott St. as part of Houston Parks Board's Bayou Greenways Maintenance efforts.
 Read more here.